 An internal pull-up resistor is provided on TDI to ensure a known logic state if an open circuit occurs on the TDI path.
 Note that when "1" is continuously shifted into the instruction register, the BYPASS instruction is selected.
-TDI is sampled on the rising edge of TCK, during the SHIFT-IR and the SHIFT-DR states.
+TDI is sampled on the rising edge of TCK during the SHIFT-IR and the SHIFT-DR states.
 During all other TAP controller states, TDI is a "don't care".

-Test Data Output (TDO)
+6.2.16.4 Test Data Output (TDO)

 TDO is the serial output used to shift JTAG instructions and data out of the component.
 The shifting of instructions and data occurs during the SHIFT-IR and SHIFT-DR TAP controller states, respectively.
 These states are selected using the TMS signal as described in Section 8.5.4.
-When not in SHIFT-IR or SHIFT-DR state, TDO is driven to a high impedance state to allow connecting TDO of different devices in parallel.
+When not in SHIFT-IR or SHIFT-DR state, TDO is driven to a High impedance state to allow connecting TDO of different devices in parallel.
 TDO is driven on the falling edge of TCK during the SHIFT-IR and SHIFT-DR TAP controller states.
-At all other times TDO is driven to the high impedance state.
+At all other times, TDO is driven to the High impedance state.

-6.3 Write Buffers
+6.3 WRITE BUFFERS

-The Intel486 Microprocessor contains four write buffers to enhance the performance of consecutive writes to memory.
+The Am486DX/DX2 microprocessor contains four write buffers to enhance the performance of consecutive writes to memory.
 The buffers can be filled at a rate of one write per clock until all four buffers are filled.

-When all four buffers are empty and the bus is idle, a write request will propagate directly to the external bus bypassing the write buffers.
-If the bus is not available at the time the write is generated internally, the write will be placed in the write buffers and propagate to the bus as soon as the bus becomes available.
+When all four buffers are empty and the bus is idle, a write request propagates directly to the external bus, bypassing the write buffers.
+If the bus is not available at the time the write is generated internally, the write is placed in the write buffers and propagates to the bus as soon as the bus becomes available.
 The write is stored in the on-chip cache immediately if the write is a cache hit.

-Writes will be driven onto the external bus in the same order in which they are received by the write buffers.
-Under certain conditions a memory read will go onto the external bus before the memory writes pending in the buffer even though the writes occurred earlier in the program execution.
+Writes are driven onto the external bus in the same order they are received by the write buffers.
+Under certain conditions, a memory read goes onto the external bus before the memory writes pending in the buffer, even though the writes occurred earlier in the program execution.

-A memory read will only be reordered in front of all writes in the buffers under the following conditions: If all writes pending in the buffers are cache hits and the read is a cache miss.
-Under these conditions the Intel486 Microprocessor will not read from an external memory location that needs to be updated by one of the pending writes.
+A memory read is only reordered in front of all writes in the buffers under the following conditions: If all writes pending in the buffers are cache hits, and the read is a cache miss.
+Under these conditions, the Am486DX/DX2 microprocessor does not read from an external memory location that needs to be updated by one of the pending writes.